openebs-archive/cstor-operators/docs/developer-guide/cstor-volume.md

 OpenEBS cStor CSI driver(or plugin) follows a cetralized plugin architecture.
 In centralized plugin architeture, two componenets are deployed in following manner:
-1. **Controller Plugin:** It is deployed as a deployment controller.
+1. **Controller Plugin:** It is deployed as a sidecar container in statefulset with other CSI specific containers.

 2. **Node Plugin:** It is deployed as a daemonset controller.